Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Model

 The agents are assumed to derive some expected, time-separable utility from the private good and the aggregate public good process \(C:=\sum_{i\in\{1,\dots,n\}}C^{i}\).
 Given a combination of strategies from $\prod_{i=1}^n \mathcal{B}_{w^i}$, agent \(i\)'s utility is

-where \(C^{-i}:=\sum_{j\in\{1,\dots,n\}\setminus i}C^{j}\), $r$ is an exogenous stochastic discount factor and the random fields \(u^{i}:\Omega\times\R_{+} \times\R_{+} \mapsto\R_{+}\) describe instantaneous utilities.
-In the economic literature on public good contribution it is customary to assume quasilinear utilities (see, e.g., the early paper by \cite{Varian94} and the very recent by \cite{Battaglinietal12}).
+where \(C^{-i}:=\sum_{j\in\{1,\dots,n\}\setminus i}C^{j}\), $r$ is an exogenous stochastic discount factor and \(u^{i}:\R_{+}^2 \mapsto\R_{+}\) is an instantaneous utility function.
+In the economic literature on public good contribution it is customary to assume quasilinear utilities (see, e.g., the early paper by \citealp{Varian94}, and the very recent one by \citealp{Battaglinietal12}).
 Here, instead, we work with general concave utilities, allowing to account for cross effects between the public and the private good. \begin{asm}